secrojas/laravel-technical-assessment/README.implementation.md

 ## 🚀 Usage Flow

-1-Browse existing Actors & Movies (seeded data).
+1. Browse existing Actors & Movies (seeded data).
-2-Use the search box to filter actors by name.
+2. Use the search box to filter actors by name.
-3-Go to Star Wars Search, type a character’s name, and view results directly from SWAPI.
+3. Go to Star Wars Search, type a character’s name, and view results directly from SWAPI.
-4-The character and their films are stored in the DB and will now appear in the Actors & Movies list.
+4. The character and their films are stored in the DB and will now appear in the Actors & Movies list.

 ## 🔑 Environment Variables